Zero-sum-free sequences with few subsequence sums: Introduction

-Theorem~\reft{main} is easily seen to imply Theorem~\reft{scy}; moreover, the former theorem yields the conclusion in the situation where the set of subsequence sums is small for whatever reason, not necessarily because ``the whole group is exhausted''.
-Loosely speaking, Theorem~\reft{main} shows that forcing $\alp$ to be structured is not the fact that $\alp$ is ``long'', but rather that it has few subsequence sums.
+Theorem~\reft{main} is easily seen to imply Theorem~\reft{scy}; the major difference between the two results is that Theorem~\reft{main} yields the conclusion in the situation where the set of subsequence sums is small for whatever reason, not necessarily because ``the whole group is exhausted''.
+Loosely speaking, Theorem~\reft{main} shows that forcing $\alp$ to be structured is not the fact that $\alp$ is ``long'', as compared to the size of the group, but rather that $\alp$ has few subsequence sums.